(PHS - click to enlarge)

 the Charm Theater – I saw many movies here

-YMCA building, previously located catty-corner from the Post Office
+YMCA building, when it was located catty-corner to the Post Office

 Old, old Payette